UltraOS/UltraProtocol/README.md

 - `header` - standard attribute header
 - `text` - null terminated ASCII command line, as specified in the configuration file

-Length of the command line is not artifically limited in any way but must fit in the `header.size_in_bytes` field, which is 32 bits wide.
-Note that `header.size_in_bytes` is not necessarily equal to the length of the command line because of alignment reasons.
+Length of the command line is not artificially limited in any way but must fit in the `header.size` field, which is 32 bits wide.
+Note that `header.size` is not necessarily equal to the length of the command line because of alignment reasons.

 ---